SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Adding sub-tenants

-To add additional tenants, click on "Create Tenant"
+To add a new subtenant, click on "Create Tenant"

 > Please note that fields with an asterisk (" * ") are mandatory.

 - Enter unique domain/url of the new tenant.
-This url will be used by the tenant to access the application (e.g. tenant@cumulocity.com).
+This url will be used to access the application (e.g. tenant@cumulocity.com).
 - Enter the name of the company.
 - Enter the administrator's email.
 Note that you need to provide a valid email address here to enable users to reset their password.
 - Enter username of the administrator which will be used when logging in.
 - Enter contact name.
-This field is purely optional.
+This field is optional.
 - Enter contact phone.
 Again, this field is optional.
 - Choose whether you wish to have the password reset link sent as an e-mail.
 If you have not selected this option you will have to enter a password and confirm the password.
 (See "[Logging in](/guides/users-guide/overview#login)" for more information on password strength.)
-- Press the "Save" button when ready
+- Press the "Save" button.

 ![Tenant-creation](/guides/users-guide/createtenant.png)

 ### Editing, suspending and removing sub-tenants

-In order to edit subtenants simply click on the desired subtenant.
+In order to edit subtenants, click on the desired subtenant.
 All the fields can be edited except "ID" and "Administrators Username".

 When you have finished editing, click on the "Save" button.